 A balance of hardships tipping decidedly toward the party seeking the relief.

 The CCWG-Accountability recommends giving the community, as described in Section 5.1, the right to have standing with the IRP.
-In such a case, the burden of the legal fees would be on ICANN.
-The precise process for such a case is still under development.
+In such cases, ICANN will bear the full cost of the proceeding.
+In general, ICANN will bear the costs associated with the Standing Panel, although the IRP Sub Group may recommend filing or other fees to the extent necessary to prevent abuse of the process.

 In their letter dated 15 April 2015, the CWG-Stewardship-Stewardship indicated “As such any appeal mechanism developed by the CCWG-Accountability should not cover ccTLD delegation/re-delegation issues as these are expected to be developed by the ccTLD community through the appropriate processes”.
 As requested by the CWG-Stewardship, decisions regarding ccTLD delegations or revocations would be excluded from standing, until relevant appeal mechanisms have been developed by the ccTLD community, in coordination with other parties.

-In case of including the global number resources policy in its scope, further considerations should be made of its implications.
-The bottom up policy development process and its forum for the number resources is outside the ICANN, even though the ICANN Board approves its global policies, and the same mechanisms as the names related policies may not be applicable.

-Standard of Review: A party challenging an action or inaction would have the burden to demonstrate that the complained-of action violates either (a) substantive limitations on the permissible scope of ICANN’s actions, or (b) decision-making procedures, in each case as set forth in ICANN’s Bylaws, Articles of Incorporation, or Statement of Mission, Commitments, and Core Values or ICANN policies.
+The Address Supporting Organization has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP.
+As requested by the ASO, decisions regarding numbering resources would be excluded from standing, unless and until relevant appeal mechanisms have been developed by the ASP, in coordination with other parties.

+Standard of Review: The IRP Panel, with respect to a particular IRP, shall decide the issue(s) presented based on their own independent interpretation of the ICANN Articles and Bylaws in the context of applicable governing law.
+The standard of review shall be an objective examination as to whether the complained-of action exceeds the scope of ICANN’s Mission and/or violates ICANN’s Articles and Bylaws.

-Composition of Panel; Expertise: Significant legal expertise, particularly international arbitration expertise and expertise, developed over time, about the DNS and ICANN’s policies, practices, and procedures.
+Composition of Panel; Expertise: Significant legal expertise, particularly international law, corporate governance, and judicial systems/dispute resolution/arbitration.
+Panels should also possess expertise, developed over time, about the DNS and ICANN’s policies, practices, and procedures.
 At a minimum, Panelists should receive training on the workings and management of the domain name system.
 Panelists must have access to skilled technical experts upon request.
 In addition to legal expertise and a strong understanding of the DNS, panelists may confront issues where highly technical, civil society, business, diplomatic, and regulatory skills are needed.
 To the extent that individual panelists have one or more of these areas of expertise, the process must ensure that this expertise is available upon request.

-While most of the working group was comfortable with this formulation, some participants prefer to require that the panelists themselves possess the requisite skill sets – of course, individual panelists need not possess every kind of expertise, rather, they suggest that taken together the panel should possess the requisite skills.

 Diversity: Geographic diversity.
 English as primary working language with provision of translation services for claimants as needed.
-The Standing Panel members should have diversity in geographic and cultural representation.
-Diversity of experience will be considered in completing the composition of the Panel.
-Reasonable efforts should be undertaken to achieve such diversity.
+Reasonable efforts will be taken to achieve cultural, linguistic, gender, and legal tradition diversity, with an aspirational cap on number of panelists from any single region (based on the number of members of the Standing Panel as a whole).

 Size of Panel

-Standing Panel – 7
+Standing Panel – a minimum of 7

-Decisional Panel – 1 or 3 Panelists
+Decisional Panel –3 Panelists

 Independence: Members must be independent of ICANN, including ICANN SOs and ACs.
-Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply, and post-term appointment to Board, NomCom, or other positions within ICANN would be prohibited.
+Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply (5 years, no renewal), and post-term appointment to Board, NomCom, or other positions within ICANN would be prohibited for a specified time period.
+Panelists will have an ongoing obligation to disclose any material relationship with ICANN, SOs/ACs, or any other party in an IRP.